Aurora expands autonomous car and truck testing to Texas

 Last year, Aurora raised investments from Amazon and others totaling $600 million at a valuation of over $2 billion.
 The company has doubled its workforce to 500 people (up from 250 as of May 2019) and recently committed to hiring workers with a specific focus on mid- to senior-level engineers in software and infrastructure, robotics, hardware, cloud, and firmware.

 The economic fallout from the pandemic has begun to take its toll, with even well-funded ventures like Cruise, Kodiak Robotics, and Ike shedding hundreds of employees collectively.
 (Zoox, which also laid off employees, was acquired by Amazon in June for $1.2 billion.)
 Analysts predict the pandemic and its effects, like testing delays, will result in consolidation, tabled or canceled launches, and shakeups across the autonomous transportation industry.
-Ford pushed the unveiling of its self-driving service from 2021 to 2022, and Waymo CEO John Krafcik told the New York Times the pandemic delayed work by at least two months.
+In April, Ford pushed the unveiling of its self-driving service from 2021 to 2022, and in May, Waymo CEO John Krafcik told the New York Times the pandemic delayed work by at least two months.